flaubert-dev/really-simple-theme/README.md

 - It is recommended to use the sizes: **2048x1365** or **1920x1280**.
 These are the ideal sizes for you to use and have a beautiful website on all devices.
 The image height must not be less than **1280px**.

 **How to adjust sidebar?**
-- After updating **WordPress 5.8**, it is recommended to install the plugin: **Classic Widgets**.
+- After updating **WordPress 5.8**, it is recommended to install the plugin: [Classic Widgets](https://wordpress.org/plugins/classic-widgets/).
 This plugin will improve the sidebar and prevent bugs.

 **Is Really Simple Theme compatible with AMP?**
 - Yes.
 Really Simple Theme is 100% AMP compatible.

 ## For Theme Users

-> Go to Dashboard / Appearance / Customize

 ![Go to Customize](./img-for-readme/appearance-customize.png)
+> Go to Appearance / Customize

 - **Identity**: ... (coming soon)
 - **Logo**: ... (coming soon)